 One of the great parts about this Shelby is the way it blends affordability and performance.
 Yes, it’s still more expensive than the base Mustang, but it comes with a lot of style.
 Also, if you opt for the supercharger, it comes with a lot of power.
 With the supercharger, the GT package pushes the Mustang up to over 700 HP.

 2019 Shelby GT-S

 With the GT-S, Shelby calls back to its days as the Rent-a-Racers.
 Twenty of these sports cars will be manufactured, and then sent out to select SIXT rental centers where they’ll be available for rental.
-That’s right, you could drive a Shelby as your next rental (If you live near one of the twenty centers.
+That’s right, you could drive a Shelby as your next rental.

-Available in black with gold stripes and gold with black stripes, these are guaranteed to be a ton of fun.
+Available in black with orange stripes and orange with black stripes, these are guaranteed to be a ton of fun.

 Shelby and Mustang